NewsPeek/NewsPeek/README.md

 `prohibitedWords`: a list of words to censor.
 They will be replaced with a string of `xxxx...` in the article.

+### Uncensoring the article

+Press the `U` key on your keyboard to temporarily disable censorship.
+The text *Uncensored* will be appear and the article will be displayed without censorship.

+Press `U` again to re-enable censorship.
+The text *Uncensored* will disappear and the censorship will be restored.

 ## License

 This software is licensed under the MIT License.
 The full text is below: